Maassen Convention Scholarship

-Fifteen scholarships will be awarded to students to enable them to attend the FSPA 2018 State Convention, April 12-14.
+Fifteen scholarships will be awarded to students to enable them to attend the FSPA 2019 State Convention.
 Only one student per publication may apply, and this must be the student’s first time attending the convention.
 Student selected for the scholarship will have their $90 convention registration waived.
 Scholarship recipients must agree to devote two hours of volunteer time in the FSPA convention office.
-Applications are due Feb.
-2, 2018.

 Emerging Young Journalist